 To connect with Dr. Polkinghorn, please email him.

-Ilan is an alum of the School of East Asian Studies, University of Sheffield; and the International MA Program in Conflict Resolution and Mediation, Tel Aviv University
+Aviva is an alum of the University of California, Santa Barbara in Sociology and the International MA Program in Conflict Resolution and Mediation, Tel Aviv University

 Susan Maishlish, MA, believes that the role of any great conflict resolution professional, as with any communication professional, is to facilitate understanding between parties.
 It is this belief that has guided her academic and professional pursuits.